bigbeefus/heresy/README.md

 #### Special Rules: (+1)
 - Acute Senses
-- Crusader (Movement only)
+- Crusader
-- Fleet (Movement Only)
+- Fleet

 #### Unit Type: (-1)
-- Artillery(?)
+- Artillery
 - Heavy Vehicles
 - Tanks

 #### Special Rules: (-1)
-- Slow & Purposeful (Cataphractii?)
+- Slow & Purposeful

 ### Zooming Flyers & Super-Heavies:
 Due to their exceptional momentum, these units will always act as having 1 below the lowest Agility value in a given phase.
-(In essence, move first, shoot last)
+(In essence: move first, shoot last)

 # Optional Rule: Barrage Zeroing
 Units may not make attacks with Barrage weapons during their activation step.
 At the beginning of the Shooting Phase, any unit with a Barrage weapon may instead place a zeroing marker at any valid location (usually the targeted model's position).